rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

 #### HTTPS request fees

 All traffic delivered over HTTPS is charged an increased request fee.
-Request pricing for HTTP versus HTTPS is as follows:
+The following request pricing for HTTP versus HTTPS shows the different fees:

--   \$0.0075 per 10,000 requests for HTTP traffic
+-   $0.0075 per 10,000 requests for HTTP traffic
--   \$0.010 per 10,000 requests for HTTPS traffic
+-   $0.010 per 10,000 requests for HTTPS traffic

 #### Organizational validation

-All Rackspace CDN certificates are provisioned using organizational validation (OV).
-This method of validation requires that the domain administrator be contacted to validate the ownership of the domain.
-This validation has already been addressed for customers using Rackspace shared domain, but a certificate authority will contact all customers that purchase a SAN or Custom certificate to validate their domain ownership.
+All Rackspace CDN certificates are provisioned by using organizational validation (OV).
+This method of validation requires that the domain administrator is contacted to validate the ownership of the domain.
+This validation has already been addressed for customers using Rackspace shared domain, but a certificate authority contacts all customers that purchase a SAN or Custom certificate to validate their domain ownership.